EFerriss/Pynams/README.md

 * estimating water concentrations
 * handling diffusion profile data, including that from uncut ("whole-block") samples.

-Here are [simple examples](https://github.com/EFerriss/pynams/blob/master/EXAMPLES.ipynb) for using this code, and more advanced examples are provided in the [HydrogenCpx](https://github.com/EFerriss/HydrogenCpx) project repository.
+Here are [simple examples and explanations](https://github.com/EFerriss/pynams/blob/master/EXAMPLES.ipynb).
+More advanced examples are in the [HydrogenCpx](https://github.com/EFerriss/HydrogenCpx) project repository.
 You can also contact me directly.

 Please cite this code as
 Ferriss, E. (2015); pynams: a Python package for interpreting FTIR spectra of nominally anhydrous minerals (NAMs), v0.1.0; DOI: 10.5281/zenodo.32056